-Telomere: Part of our genetic material that acts as a biologic fuse or time clock telling us how much life is left in our cells.
+A telomere is part of our genetic material that acts kind of like as a biologic fuse or time clock telling us how much life is left in our cells.
 The older we get, the shorter our telomeres get and the older and sicker our cells behave.
-The older and sicker our cells behave, the older and sicker we become!
+The older and sicker our cells behave, the older and sicker we become.
+It’s that simple.

-DNA: our genetic material located inside the nucleus of the cell.
+DNA, as you probably know, is our genetic material that’s located inside the nucleus of each of our cells.
 It contains our genes inherited from mom and dad.

-Mitochondria: little powerhouses that live inside the cell, needed to burn fat and oxygen to make energy, often thought to be the central source of the aging process.
+Mitochondria are the little powerhouses that live inside our cells.
+They’re needed to burn fat and oxygen to make energy, often thought to be the central source of the aging process.

 Gigantic leaps and bounds in understanding the why and how we age are being made every single day.
 With each step we take we get much closer to not only understanding aging, but stopping it.

-In the past I upset some people by saying the words “cure aging”.
+In the past I’ve upset some people by using the term “cure aging”.

-People have been saying that making aging a disease is the next big money making scheme, we are fooling with Mother Nature, and aging is natural and impossible to change and so forth.
+People have said that thinking about aging as a disease is a big money making scheme, we are fooling with Mother Nature, and aging is natural and impossible to change and so forth.

 I think forgetfulness, loss of energy, loss of sex drive, loss of muscle mass and gain of fat are all symptoms of the disease I call aging.
 And at the center of all this is the telomere: “the big boss” of aging.